Hyflux confirms S$400m restructuring deal with UAE’s Utico

 SINGAPORE: After months of negotiations, beleaguered home-grown water treatment firm Hyflux has confirmed a S$400 million restructuring deal with United Arab Emirates utility company Utico.

-In an announcement on Tuesday (Nov 26), Hyflux said Utico will subscribe to 95 per cent of its enlarged issued share capital for an aggregate subscription amount of S$300 million.
+In an announcement on Tuesday (Nov 26), Hyflux said Utico will subscribe to 95 per cent of its enlarged issued share capital for an aggregate subscription amount of S$300 million, via private placements.

-It will also grant the firm a working capital line of S$100 million.
+It will also grant the firm a working capital line of up to S$100 million, subject to the terms and conditions of a working capital line agreement to be entered into between both parties.

-READ: Hyflux, Utico still in negotiations to ink a definitive restructuring agreement: Hyflux lawyer

 While the total investment amount remains the same, this new deal will see Utico, which has been locked in talks with Hyflux for months now, take a larger stake in the embattled local company.

-In its original investment offer in July, Utico said it would take an 88 per cent stake in Hyflux through S$300 million in equity injection as well as a S$100 million shareholder loan.
+In its original investment offer in July, Utico had said it would take an 88 per cent stake in Hyflux through S$300 million in equity injection and a S$100 million shareholder loan.

-This is Hyflux’s second restructuring agreement since it embarked on a court-supervised restructuring attempt in May 2018.
+Under the schemes of arrangements laid out on Tuesday, S$250 million will be paid “pro rata” to the unsecured creditor group.

+For retail investors holding on to Hyflux’s preference shares and perpetual securities, they have two options.

 READ: From making waves to drowning in red ink: Hyflux, Tuaspring and how a business giant came undone